jcdavison/reference_lib/object-oriented-design/05-duck-typing.md

 #### Overlooking Ducks

 Noticing methods that could be 'ducks' requires paying attention to the nature of what a method does.
+A `duck` refers to a message, method or behavior that works the same way across multiple classes.
+Regardless of what it is named, it does the same thing at multiple locations.

+A Ruby Object is liek a partygoer at a masquerade ball that changes masks to suit the theme of the moment.

+Ducks are 'Behavioral Chameleons'.
+A 'duck type' is also an 'across-class type'.

 Consider `Trip` and `Mechanic`.
 We know that `Trip` needs to be able to prepare things.
 Even though `mechanic` could point to anything (inside trip), `Trip` sill has to manage the methods being called on `mechanic`.